User engagement top tips

 • discover what your users want to hear, rather than what you want to say

-Conduct user research.
-You could create user stories using this research to help tailor your engagement – you could use the format – ‘As a [type of user], I want to [goal], so that [benefit or outcome].’
+You could create user stories based on research to help tailor your engagement.
+You may find the ONS Service manual page ‘understanding your users’ helpful for what to consider during this process.
+For example, you could use the format – “As a [type of user], I want to [goal], so that [benefit or outcome].”

 2. Engage early